underscoreio/essential-slick/src/pages/preface.md

 The material presented focuses on Slick version 2.1.0, examples use [Postgres][link-postgres] as the relational database.

-Many thanks to [Jonathan Ferguson][link-twitter-jono] and the team at [Underscore][link-underscore] for their invaluable contributions and proof reading.
+Many thanks to the team at [Underscore][link-underscore] for their invaluable contributions and proof reading.

 ## Conventions Used in This Book {-}